LawTotem/PoE-Enchantress/README.md

 ### GeneralEnchantTxt
 The file to use when giving general enchant recommendations.
 The format is "string to look for":"string to show".
 See <code>examples/general_enchants.txt</code> for an example.
+Can also be a url that starts with http which will be fetched every hour on use, for example https://pastebin.com/raw/Za0fgKzg
 ### HeistRemappingTxt
 This file provides the string remapping for Heist, see the ORC remapping feature.